mariajoao722/AdministracaoSistemasProject/README.md

 # Project System Administration 23/24 - Ceph Cluster Using Virtual Machines and Terraform with Backup Strategy
-This is the project for the System Administration class to design, deploy, and manage a Ceph cluster using virtual machines (VMs) and optionally, Terraform.
+This is the project for the System Administration class to design, deploy, and manage a Ceph cluster using virtual machines (VMs) and, where feasible, Terraform.

 ## Introduction

 This project involves the design, deployment, and management of a Ceph cluster on Google Cloud Platform (GCP).
-The Ceph cluster consists of Object Storage Devices (OSDs), Monitor Nodes (MONs), Manager Nodes (MGRs), an RBD client, and a backup solution implemented using rsync.
+Our Ceph cluster consists of Object Storage Devices (OSDs), Monitor Nodes (MONs), Manager Nodes (MGRs), an RBD client, and a backup solution implemented using rsync.

 ## Project Overview